tjfontaine/cloudnative/events/2019/2019-05-20 - KubeCon 2019 Barcelona/agenda.md

 Jonathan Girven

-## 10:45am - 11:00am Changing the paradigm on cardiovascular devices design
+## 10:45am - 11:00am Changing the Paradigm on Cardiovascular Devices Design

 The heart is a complex system.
 It gathers electrical depolarization, mechanical deformation and fluid dynamics, tightly coupled in a very intricate geometry.